Order of the Crown of Selangor: Grades

-Knight Grand Commander
+Grand Commander

 It is awarded in a set of breast star, a collar, a badge and a red coloured sash with a yellow stripe, worn from right shoulder to the left waist.

 The collar is made of silver-plated metal and enamel.
 It is worn on the same length at the front and back.
 For male recipients, the collar is 100.6 cm long while it is 78.74 cm for female recipients.
 The differences is because the female's collar is designed to be worn at the neck so it is made without the two chain link in the middle of the male's collar.
 This necklace has 14 connecting chain link for male, and 12 for female.
 The two middle chains contain two frames of the Selangor flag that are combined with crescent moon and star.
 To his left and right are two rubber leaves compositions.
 All these compositions are made of enamel.

 The rest of the chain links are round in shape and adorned with coconut leaves around them.
 These compositions are arranged into four pairs, each of which contains three different types of chromatic compositions, the first containing the word Selangor in jawi, the second contains two crossed fragments of coconut leaves, and the third contains crescent and stars.
 Each of these compositions is made of shadowed thin, red enamel metal.

 The breast star is made of silver-plated metal, its surface length is 6.985 cm long and has five arise fractions, complete with circles at the end of each of these fractions, and made of red enamel metal.
 In the center of this star is a circle of 3.175 cm long bearing the symbol of Selangor state with yellow enamel as the base.

 The badge is made of silver-plated metal.
 It is five pointed and decorated just like the breast star.
 It is also decorated with the engraving of the Selangor State Emblem on red enamel.
 This badge is made to be suspended on the collar or sash.

 The sash is made of red silk cloth 10.16 cm in width for male, 5.715 cm for female, with a 2.54 cm wide yellow band in the center.

 Male recipients of Seri Paduka Mahkota Selangor (SPMS) will carry the title Dato' Seri and their female spouse Datin Seri.
 Female recipients of the order will carry the title Datin Paduka Seri.
 Husband to the female recipients will not carry any title.
 The title Dato' Seri is a new title that has been approved in a State Executive Council meeting dated 23 December 1998 on the consent of the Sultan of Selangor.
 Previously, male recipients use the title Dato' and his spouse Datin, while Datin Paduka is the title given to female recipients.

 Seri Paduka Mahkota Selangor (SPMS) can only be awarded to two people at one time and the maximum number of recipients is 40 people.